 - And I adore my Hot Head by Thermal Haircare to increase treatment intensity.

-Wavy hair, in my experience, just doesn't naturally clump the same way curly hair does.
-I'm not saying curly girls have it easy!
-But if a Denman brush could whip my wavy clumps into shape like it does for my curly friends, I'd feel like I won the lottery.
-Instead, it leaves me with stringy, 80's perm-looking hair.
+Wavy hair, in my experience, doesn’t naturally clump the same way curly hair does.
+I’m not saying curly girls have it easy!
+But if a Denman brush could whip my wavy clumps into shape as it does for my curly friends, I’d feel like I won the lottery.
+Instead, it leaves me with stringy, 80’s perm-looking hair.

 Waves require different techniques.
-First, I start with the super soaker method then squish to condish to lay a great foundation for juicy curl clumps.
+First, I start with the super soaker method, then squish to condish to lay a great foundation for juicy curl clumps.
 Lots of water is key.
 For product application, my go-to is smooth and scrunch.
 I emulsify every product between my hands, smooth it over in just a few sections, and then squish/scrunch on dripping-wet hair until I can no longer feel the product in my hair.
-Praying hands is another excellent technique to ensure your ends are covered with product without raking it through, but I'm always carefully to not stretch my waves too much, as my goal is enhancement rather than elongation.
+Praying hands is another excellent technique to ensure your ends are covered with the product without raking it through, but I’m always careful to not stretch my waves too much, as my goal is enhancement rather than elongation.

 My favorite way to apply products: